conmeobeoi/ETL-Project-Kaggle-data-engineering/README.md

 - Ensure you have Python and a SQL database installed.
 - Install required Python libraries using pip install -r requirements.txt.

-**2. Download Dataset**:
+**2. Download and process dataset**:
-- Use the provided Python script to download the dataset.
+- Use the provided Python script to download and process the dataset.

 **3. Load Data**:
-- Load the raw data into the SQL database.
+- Load the cleaned data into the SQL database.

-**4. Transform Data**:
-- Execute SQL scripts for data cleaning and transformation.

-**5. Analyze Data**:
+**4. Analyze Data**:
 - Run the SQL queries to answer the specified questions.

 ## Contributing